-The KCET 2025 Round 1 Seat Allotment, covering how to check results, expected cutoff ranks, the counselling process, required documents, and actionable strategies to navigate the admission process successfully.
+The KCET 2025 Round 2 Seat Allotment, covering how to check results, expected cutoff ranks, the counselling process, required documents, and actionable strategies to navigate the admission process successfully.

-Introduction to KCET 2025 Round 1 Seat Allotment
+KCET 2025 Round 2 Seat Allotment

 The Karnataka Common Entrance Test (KCET) is conducted annually by the Karnataka Examinations Authority (KEA) for admissions to undergraduate programs in Engineering, Architecture, B.Pharma, Pharma-D, Veterinary, Farm Science, Yoga & Naturopathy, and B.Sc.
 Nursing.
-The exam, held on April 16–17, 2025, tests candidates in Physics, Chemistry, and Mathematics or Biology, with a Kannada Language Test on April 15, 2025, for specific candidates.

 Features of KCET 2025

-- Counselling Mode: Online via cetonline.karnataka.gov.in.
+- The Counselling Mode is online via cetonline.karnataka.gov.in.

 Dates for KCET 2025 Counselling and Seat Allotment

-Option Entry Start | July 8, 2025 |
+Option Entry Start | July 8 | August 21 |

-Option Entry Deadline | July 22, 2025 |
+Option Entry End | July 29 | August 25 |

-Option Entry Editing Window | July 26–29, 2025 |
+Option Modification Window | July 26-29 | Post-mock (TBD) |

-How to Check KCET 2025 Round 1 Seat Allotment Result?
+How to Check KCET 2025 Round 2 Seat Allotment Result?

-Candidates can access the KCET 2025 Round 1 Seat Allotment result online.
+Candidates can access the KCET 2025 Round 2 Seat Allotment result online.
 Follow these steps:

-- Locate the “KCET 2025 Round 1 Seat Allotment Result” link on the homepage.
+- Locate the “KCET 2025 Round 2 Seat Allotment Result” link on the homepage.

 - Log in using your CET Number and Password.